 - Footer Colors

-In the Header Settings, you can change the main menu position and header behavior.
+In the Header Settings in the Canvi WordPress theme documentation, you can change the main menu position and header behavior.

 - Main menu appearance – menu can be displayed as standard line or to be hidden behind the “hamburger” button.